-Not content with staying at its current scale, the organization aims to seize opportunities it has right now to leverage State funding and corporate partnerships and embark on a growth path where, over the next five years, it will more than double revenue and increase net assets fivefold; and more importantly build up its programs across six categories of initiatives: Entrepreneurship, Energy, Access & Safety, Workforce Housing, Food & Wellness, and Education, Youth & Culture.
+In order to fully realize our ability to have a positive impact on our community, we are leveraging the opportunities right now regarding State funding and corporate partnerships to embark on a growth path where, over the next five years, BNMC Inc. will more than double revenue and increase net assets fivefold; and more importantly build up its programs across six categories of initiatives: Entrepreneurship, Energy, Access & Safety, Workforce Housing, Food & Wellness, and Education, Youth & Culture.

-To enable this next phase of growth, BNMC, Inc. is seeking a capital infusion of \$5 million to invest in the expansion of its enterprise.
-Funding will be used to:
+To enable this next phase of growth, the BNMC, Inc. has already begun raising a capital infusion of \$5 million to invest in the expansion of its enterprise.
+Funding is currently being used to:

-- Expand its team,

-- Add a flagship revenue-producing asset to its portfolio,

-- Expand risk reserves.
+- Expand its team, - Increase our capabilities in areas such as energy, housing, and workforce & procurement, - Add a flagship revenue-producing asset to its portfolio, - Expand risk reserves.